wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

   2. Change "postResponse" to "paosResponse".
 (The paosResponse URL is needed for SAML ECP.)
   3. Click **Save** at the bottom.

-Many SAML SPs determine authorization based on a userâ€™s membership in a group.
-The Keycloak IdP can manage user group information but it does not supply the userâ€™s groups unless the IdP is configured to supply it as a SAML attribute.
+Many SAML SPs determine authorization based on a user¡¯s membership in a group.
+The Keycloak IdP can manage user group information but it does not supply the user¡¯s groups unless the IdP is configured to supply it as a SAML attribute.

-To configure the IdP to supply the userâ€™s groups as as a SAML attribute, complete the following steps:
+To configure the IdP to supply the user¡¯s groups as as a SAML attribute, complete the following steps:

 1. Click the Mappers tab of the client.
 2. In the upper right corner of the Mappers page, click **Create**.